-Exterior black hole spacetimes readily satisfy (1), and we may just as well stipulate that they satisfy (2).
+Exterior black hole spacetimes readily satisfy LM, and we may just as well stipulate that they satisfy GH.
 That is, in the previous paragraph, exterior black hole spacetimes are presented in terms of retrodiction from future infinity.
-Although vaguely specified, this immediately ensures (1).
-Meanwhile, if, consistent with this vague presentation, we understand our models of astrophysical black holes in the semiclassical theory to idealize the relevant astrophysical systems as isolated strong-field gravitational systems in asymptotically Minkowski spacetime, (2) follows from properties of the latter.\footnote{It is an interesting question to consider under what circumstances this idealization remains apt for considering arbitrary observations of `strong-field' gravitational systems like astrophysical black holes in semiclassical gravity.
-It is my sense that the justification, in any particular case, for the suitability of the idealization will be found in whatever meanwhile warrants our schematizing the observer of the given system as, specifically, confined to the worldline of a weak-field observer placed out at a distance (so that we might further consider the observer as `sufficiently near' null infinity in the idealized model as to proceed with the latter).
+Although vaguely specified, this immediately ensures LM.
+Meanwhile, if, consistent with this vague presentation, we understand our models of astrophysical black holes in the semiclassical theory to idealize the relevant astrophysical systems as isolated strong-field gravitational systems in asymptotically Minkowski spacetime, GH follows from properties of the latter.\footnote{It is an interesting question under what circumstances this idealization remains apt.
 It may be, e.g. in light of global asymptotic rotation or --- more realistically --- a positive cosmological constant that endows all observers with non-trivial cosmological horizons, that sufficiently distant observers of a strong-field gravitational system are in some cases \emph{too far away} to be aptly regarded as residing in a `weak-field' regime while performing their observations.